 - Security features and regulation.
 When investing your money with a platform, you want to ensure that it is reputable, complies with relevant legislation, and has good online security features.
 You can find reliable brokers by looking through our reviews, or simply follow the links to brokers that are listed on this page.

 3. Use our top tips before investing

 - Do your research.
-Study the different types of Dow Jones ETFs available, then compare each one to your preferred goals.
+Study the different ETFs available, then compare each one to your preferred goals.
 Examples of key decision-making factors can include transaction fees and liquidity.